Strategic Plan: 2024 summary

-Each year, we review our strategy to ensure Enbridge continues to be the first choice for energy delivery in North America and beyond for all our stakeholders.
+At Enbridge, our vision is to provide energy, in a planet-friendly way, everywhere people need it.
+In pursuing this vision, we regularly review and update our strategy to ensure that we continue to be the first choice for energy delivery in North America and beyond.

-In doing this, we follow a comprehensive approach to decision making, analyzing energy fundamentals, how our competitors are positioned, and evolving customer needs.
-We also assess our assets and strategy under various scenarios to ensure resiliency of our business.
-Finally, we look for value enhancement and maximization opportunities.
+Each year, we follow a comprehensive approach to strategic planning, through analyzing energy fundamentals, competitor positioning and evolving customer needs.
+We also assess our assets and strategy under various scenarios to ensure the resiliency of our business.
+Finally, we look for opportunities to enhance and maximize value.

-We are taking a smart approach to energy transition.
-We are continuing to invest in our four core businesses to meet growing global energy demand, while lowering our emissions, meeting evolving customers’ needs, and expanding North American export infrastructure.
-Alongside that, we are building on our adjacent lower-carbon platforms focusing on areas that complement our existing assets and capabilities, including liquefied natural gas (LNG), renewable natural gas (RNG), carbon capture and storage (CCS) and hydrogen.
+Looking forward, we continue our measured and pragmatic “all of the above” approach to energy transition.
+We are investing in our four core businesses to meet growing global energy demand, while lowering our emissions, meeting customers’ needs and expanding North American export infrastructure.
+Alongside that, we continue to advance our new energy projects, including renewable natural gas (RNG), carbon capture and storage (CCS), hydrogen and ammonia.

 Tomorrow is on at Enbridge and we will continue to capitalize on our premier natural gas, liquids and renewables assets to fuel people’s quality of life in a safe, clean and socially responsible manner.